cs4alhaider/Scriptable/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Make sure to disable App Sandbox in your Cocoa Application (found under your Project app target > Capabilities tab > App Sandbox switch).
+If you didn't disable it you'll find that you're being blocked by a sandbox exception.

 ## Installation